awalker2/EE-551-FlaskSite/README.md

 To run the code, install all of the libraries and run WebApp.py with everything else in the folder.

 Contributions:
-Me- WebApp/interface integration with scripts and one of the conflict check algorithms
+Me- WebApp.py and conflictCheck.py (scrape classes and check for conflict)

 Dan Pinto- PDF email and another attempt at the conflict check https://github.com/danpinto97/EE551